What it means to be suddenly single.

 Did a death cause you to be suddenly alone?
 Don’t be surprised if you feel anger and fear in equal proportions.
 Dying is simply another form of abandonment by your loved one and while it’s not rational, we can’t help but feel anger at the change and loss it forces on us.

 Be prepared for a roller coaster of feelings and emotions.
 One day you may feel a surge of relief and happiness which could be followed by a deep dive into depression with anxious thoughts of the future.
 Don’t be afraid, you can get through this.
 Think ahead to a time when you can look back and realize you’ve embraced your new single status.

 Suddenly single again after 50?
 Here’s how to roll with it.

 - Not an introvert and crave company?
 When you’re ready to dip your toe into the social pool, don’t forget to put on your figurative sunscreen.
 Be a listener and observer first.
-Its tempting to grab at any lifeboat when you’re feeling lonely and invisible (yes I’ve been there too) but be deliberate about where you spend your time and who you hang out with.
+It’s tempting to grab at any lifeboat when you’re feeling lonely and invisible (yes I’ve been there too) but be deliberate about where you spend your time and who you hang out with.
 Old friends?
 Yes if they’re supportive.
 New friends?
 Of course.
-If you’re ready to date again be aware of what you’re looking for.
+If you’re ready to date again know what you’re looking for.
 Take time to get to know this new you before signing up for another round.

 Last thoughts on becoming suddenly single.

 One of the icky feelings that come up when you’ve been “left” is feeling powerless.
-This new single status was a curveball and you may feel you’ve lost any power you once had because THIS happened without your blessing.
+This new single status was a curveball and you may feel you’ve lost any power you once had because this happened without your blessing.
 I get it.
 But look at it this way.
 You do still have power.
 In fact the most important kind.
 Your power lies in your thoughts.
 Choose the ones that go like this.